 Using Stock Rover to implement the Ben Graham defensive stocks strategy, the screening criteria look like the screenshot below.

-Ben Graham’s 5 Best Defensive Stocks for 2023
+Example: Ben Graham’s Defensive Stocks

 Ticker | Stock Rover Score | Company | Market Cap ($M) | Current Ratio | EPS 10-Year Avg (%) | Price / Earnings | Price to Graham Number | Consecutive Div.
 Growth Years | Price / Book |